sc18kg/SRE_Monitoring/README.md

 ![vert](img/vert.png)

 ### Scale-out (Horizontal)
-when you add more instances to your Auto Scaling Group it is often easier to scale dynamically by adding more machines into the existing pool.
+Horizontal scaling (aka scaling out) refers to adding additional nodes or machines to your infrastructure to cope with new demands.
+If you are hosting an application on a server and find that it no longer has the capacity or capabilities to handle traffic, adding a server may be your solution when you add more instances to your Auto Scaling Group it is often easier to scale dynamically by adding more machines into the existing pool.

 ![horizontal](img/horizon.png)

 ## Loadbalancing